kottz/D7039E/meetings/9th_nov.md

 ## Status
 - Martin: Finished robot.
 Started writing on the report
-- Niklas Edward C:
+- Niklas Edward C: Implemented arm in ROS.
+Iffy with battery power
-- Albin:
+- Albin: Looking a Pathfinding, will use A*.
-- Edward K:
+- Edward K: Gets orientation from QR code.
-- Måns:
+- Måns: Turning the base

 ## Other
+- WRITE REPORT!
+-